brevzin/cpp_proposals/2996_reflection/reflection.md

 :::

 This example uses a "magic" `std::meta::define_class` template along with member reflection through the `nonstatic_data_members_of` metafunction to implement a `std::tuple`-like type without the usual complex and costly template metaprogramming tricks that that involves when these facilities are not available.
-`define_class` takes a reflection for an incomplete class or union plus a vector of nonstatic data member descriptions, and completes the give class or union type to have the described members.
+`define_class` takes a reflection for an incomplete class or union plus a vector of non-static data member descriptions, and completes the give class or union type to have the described members.

 On Compiler Explorer: [EDG](https://godbolt.org/z/YK35d8MMx), [Clang](https://godbolt.org/z/cT116Wb31).